vpareek2/vlm-o/README.md

 # VLM-o

 VLM-o is a 3B parameter multi-modal vision model built for image analysis and object detection.
 This model is inspired by the [PaliGemma](https://arxiv.org/pdf/2407.07726) architecutre.
+To read more check out my [blog post](https://vpareek2.github.io/blogs/posts_html/blog2.html)

 This repository contains an inference implementation written in [PyTorch](https://pytorch.org).
 The weights are used from HuggingFace's [PaliGemma-3b-pt-224](https://huggingface.co/google/paligemma-3b-pt-224) repository and then fine-tuned using [LoRA](https://arxiv.org/pdf/2106.09685) on the [VQA2](https://visualqa.org) dataset.
 There are 2 implementations in this repository, one vanilla implementation based on the PaliGemma Architecture, and one where a Dense Connector is introduced in place of the Linear Layer.
 Look below at [Model Architecture](#model-architecture) for an important note.
 The two architectures are below.